Welcome to the Bates Parents & Family Association

 All parents and guardians of current Bates students are members of the Bates College Parents & Family Association (BPFA) and are invited to take part in its activities.
-The association includes volunteer programs in the offices of Advancement, Admission, and the Career Development Center.
+The association includes volunteer programs in the offices of Advancement, Admission, and the Center for Purposeful Work.
 These programs are a great way to help the college while staying apprised of on campus happenings.

 Volunteer BPFA Committees

 The Bates Parents Fund is a fundraising campaign conducted by the college from July 1 to June 30 each year.
 It is a critical component of the overall Bates Fund, which raises annual unrestricted dollars from alumni, parents, friends, corporations and foundations in support of Bates’ educational programs.
 Contributions to the Bates Parents Fund help to meet current expenses for the essentials that make a Bates education one of the best in the nation.